-Given the project site does not support overwintering aggregations of monarch butterflies and no other candidate, sensitive, or special-status species of flora or fauna are expected to occur at the project site, operation of the project would not result in impacts, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the CDFW or USFWS.
+Given the project site does not support overwintering aggregations of monarch butterflies and no the potential for other candidate, sensitive, or special-status species of flora or fauna is low or unlikely are expected to occur at the project site, operation of the project would not result in impacts, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the CDFW or USFWS.
 Impacts during project operation would be less than significant.

-BIO Impact 1 Id result in in significant effects during the construction process on one species, the federal candidate fly, either directly or through habitat modifications.
-Impacts during project construction could be operation, the project would not result in significant effects, either directly or through habitat on any identified candidate, sensitive, or special-status species.
-Impacts during project operation han significant.
-(CEQA Checkli st Appendix G Threshold IV. a) Mitigation Mea asures BIO/mm-1.1 To protect the federal candidate monarch butterfly, which is a candidate species for listing under the federal Endangered Species Act, the following measures (BIO/mm-1.1a or BIO/mm-1.1b) shall be implemented: a.
+BIO Impact 1 The project cou candidate mona could be significa Id result in in significant effects during the construction process on one species, the federal rch butterfly, either directly or through habitat modifications.
+Impacts during project construction ant.
+During project of modifications, or would be less that operation, the project would not result in significant effects, either directly or through habitat n any identified candidate, sensitive, or special-status species.
+Impacts during project operation an significant.
+(CEQA Checklist t Appendix G Threshold IV. a) Mitigation Meas sures BIO/mm-1.1 To protect the federal candidate monarch butterfly, which is a candidate species for listing under the federal Endangered Species Act, the following measures (BIO/mm-1.1a or BIO/mm-1.1b) shall be implemented: a.
 Full avoidance of impacting any milkweed populations on-site with observable monarch eggs and larvae.
 After obtaining permits and prior to construction, all individual milkweed plants will be surveyed.
 All individual plants found with eggs or larvae will be flagged for re-survey and avoidance.
 Individual plants without eggs and larvae will be removed.
 Flagged plants will be re-surveyed and removed when no eggs or larvae are present.
 All tropical milkweed will be replaced with native narrowleaf milkweed (Asclepias fascicularis) following construction.
-OR

-BIO Impact 1 b.
+OR b.
 If monarch eggs and larvae are not present, any tropical milkweed populations in the project area should be replanted with native narrowleaf milkweed and other nectar- providing plants following construction activities.
-All tropical milkweed on the property will be assessed for the absence of monarch eggs and larvae and replaced with narrowlead milkweed after construction.
-Impacts Follow ving Mitigation Implementation species to less of BIO/mm-1.1 would reduce construction impacts to any candidate, sensitive, or special-status than significant.

-b) Would the project have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?
+All tropical milkweed on the property will be assessed for the absence of monarch eggs and larvae and replaced with narrowleaf milkweed after construction.
+Impacts Follow ing Mitigation b) Would the project have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?